CMSgov/beneficiary-fhir-data/apps/bfd-model/bfd-model-rif-samples/dev/synthea-test-plan.md

 6. Run the following in a terminal window:
 `mvn -Dits.db.url="jdbc:postgresql://localhost:5432/bfd" -Dits.db.username=bfd -Dits.db.password=InsecureLocalDev -Dit.test=RifLoaderIT#loadSyntheaData clean install`

+7. A sanity check to see if any collisions are possible with previously generated data locally requires loading both the new and old datasets into the local DB.
+Download the most recent synthea RIF files located in S3, and move them into `apps/bfd-model/bfd-model-rif-samples/src/main/resources/rif-synthea`.
+Then run steps 2, 3, and 6 with counts and entries for both data sets Synthea-Rif-Static and StaticResourceGroup in mind.
+If the RIF Loader IT does not fail, the data likely does not create collisions, but the queries in the `Checking for collisions in TEST, SBX or PROD` section below should also be run.

 ## Data Compliance
 Test FHIR API payload (data) for FHIR and CARIN compliance.